 Children from kindergarten through 5th grade are invited to join us for Kid's Club!

-Upcoming Dates: November 1st and December 6th.
+Upcoming Dates: First Sunday of March.
 From 4:00-5:30pm.
 Join us for Bible stories, arts and crafts, music, missions and more!

 RSVP to our Youth Pastor, Lara at 434-942-1998 or to the church office, at 434-352-8847 or [email protected]